KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 ## The Formation of a Transaction

-The developer needs to understand the specific method and manner in which a transaction is created.
+The developer may benefit from understanding the specific method and manner in which a transaction is created.

 Contrary to what one may think, a blockchain transaction is not a simple accounting entry that says, "Address X pays Y amount of funds to address Z." Rather, a transaction also contains a Bitcoin script that must be satisfied before the requested funds can be spent.